ES-Merging: Biological MLLM Merging via Embedding Space Signals: ES-Merging

-These layer-wise representations serve as the foundation for our subsequent merging coefficient estimation.
-We regard the embedding discrepancy between the base LLM and each modality-specialized MLLM as an embedding space signal that reflects the degree of the modality specialization.
-We then leverage this signal at two complementary levels: globally across layers to estimate which layers contribute more to specialization, and locally within each layer to identify which parameter elements are more strongly associated with the specialized transformation.
+These layer-wise representations serve as the basis for estimating merging coefficients.
+We regard the embedding discrepancy between the base LLM and each modality-specialized MLLM as an embedding space signal that reflects the degree of modality specialization.
+ES-Merging uses this signal at two complementary levels: globally across layers to estimate layer-wise specialization, and locally within each layer to identify parameter elements associated with specialized transformations.